 A Certificate of Approval to Keep and Use Laboratory Animals should be received within 30 days of application.
 If approval is denied, the Department is required to provide in writing the grounds for denial within 90 days of receipt of the application.

-To apply, complete the form found at this link [lab139.pdf] and mail to:
+To apply, complete form LAB 139 (PDF) and mail to:

 Animal Use Approval Program